Several Factors Influence Monrovia’s Choice of Plastic Growing Containers

 Monrovia has production facilities in multiple states, including a 600-acre nursery in Central California, 550-acre nursery in Oregon, 160-acre nursery in Connecticut and 240-acre nursery in Georgia.
 As spread out as the company is, it’s important that when one of those locations needs containers that the supplier is able to get those plastic growing containers where they need to be.

-The HC Companies, with manufacturing facilities in Ohio, Florida, Nevada and Canada, produces quarts and trays along with one, two and five-gallon containers for Monrovia.
+The HC Companies, with manufacturing facilities in Ohio, Florida, Nevada, and Canada, produces quarts and trays along with one, two and five-gallon containers for Monrovia.
 That includes the custom green container with the band in another color which bears the Monrovia logo.

 There are several ways Monrovia measures quality in containers.
-First is color.
+The first is color.
 The brand is known for that exact shade of “Monrovia green” so any container manufacturer must be able to accurately match it.
 Next, the band placement.
 It has to be done consistently, placed the same location on the container each time.
 Third, the quality of the plastic itself.
 Some plastic growing containers can be too brittle, which makes them unacceptable for a nursery like Monrovia.

 “Our plants sometimes will sit in the field for up to three years before they’re sold,” Kinney says.
 “And so they have to be out in the environment with the watering, the fertilizing, the extremes of the cold and the sun and the heat.”